BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - UI contains three interactive components: SCT, user forms and FE display
 - Core/UI bridge: FastAPI
 - Fundamental types (i.e. current interfaces): SC, LC, SCL, SAR
-- Use NumPy.dtype to store the data (e.g. SCs) in contiguous memory
+- DCG follows DOD approach: indices and NumPy.dtype
 - Create a wrapper for each NumPy.dtype to interact with the solver and frontend
 - Plugin style extensibility
 - The core plugins for the fundamental types (e.g. panel) are shipped with the installation